Higley tops Desert Edge to advance in playoffs - NewsBreak

 Then, Malone took off on one of his quarterback runs with one minute left in the game.
 He ran the ball to the 19 yard line.

-Shortly after, #3 Higley used a Malone rushing touchdown to make the score 45-42 with a made extra point.
+Shortly after, Higley ran in a touchdown to make the score 45-42 with a made extra point.

 “You never stopped fighting,” Higley coach Eddy Zubey told his team after the game.
 “That’s tough to beat.”